paris-saclay-cds/ramp-board/rampbkd/aws/README.md

 console, in the tab AMI.
 It should start with 'ami-'.
 The AMI should contain a folder `remote_ramp_kit_folder` (see below) which contains the ramp kit.
 In Step 1 we chose `remote_ramp_kit_folder` to be ~/ramp-kits/iris.
+Alternatively you can specify the image name rather than the image id, especially if you modify the image a lot.
+To do that, you need to use the field `ami_image_name`.

+`ami_image_name` is the  name of the image to use for training the submissions.
+It is an alternative to `ami_image_id`.
+That is, you either specify `ami_image_id` or `ami_image_name`, not both at the same time.

 `ami_user_name` is the username to connect with remotely on ec2 instances.